THE NEW BEACON GOVERNING BODY

 - Recruiting the Head teacher

-- Ensuring the Headmaster and Senior Management team receive the support needed to carry out the day to day running of the school.
+- Ensuring the Head and Senior Management team receive the support needed to carry out the day to day running of the school.

 The Governing Body consists of a number of sub-committees, including: